Claude Code SOC 2 compliance - what your auditor needs to know

 Walk into any SOC 2 Type II audit with AI coding tools and the first question is always the same: where does the data go?

 With Claude Code, your developers’ code snippets, prompts, and context get sent to Anthropic’s servers for processing.
-This is not inherently bad.
+This isn’t inherently bad.
 But it triggers specific documentation requirements under the Trust Services Criteria that most companies miss.

 Your auditor needs to see: data classification for code being processed, encryption in transit and at rest documentation, data retention policies from Anthropic, and your business associate agreement or data processing addendum.
 Missing any of these creates a finding.